 What population groups the papers’ studies is of interest.
-From the left plot (blue) in Figure 3, we can see that the majority of papers have a focus on aspects of the transportation system and how they impact income groups within the population differently.
-Peungnumsai et al. (2020) outlines a methodology to detect gaps in supply where there is unmet demand for public transit in the Bangkok Metro area (Thailand); they focus on equity in the ratio of supply and demand between all population groups.
+From the left plot (blue) in Figure 3,

+We can see that the majority of papers have a focus on how transportation impact income groups within the population differently.
+For example, Peungnumsai et al. (2020) outlines a methodology to detect gaps in supply where there is unmet demand for public transit in the Bangkok Metro area (Thailand).
+They focus on equity in the ratio of supply and demand between all population groups.
 Similarly, Zhao, Li, and Liu (2020) identifies spatially unequal accessibility to health care services in Beijing (China) and suggests access should be equal across income groups.

 Falavigna and Hernandez (2016) approaches equity from the perspective of affordability and adopts a threshold that monthly transport by public transit should not be more than 10% of an individual’s monthly income.
 They suggest that the middle-income travel patterns reflect ‘met’ transportation demand and, as such, identify neighborhoods where populations experience transport unaffordability (typically, low income populations).

-The majority of papers that consider income as a population characteristic focus on how those with the lowest incomes experiences the greatest burdens of transport inequities (be it accessibility, affordability, or other dimensions).
-Literature subset population groups based on income and age because there is an abundant amount of results that suggest income is a significant determinate of inequities: income defines class (XXXXXXXXXXXXX).
+Most papers that consider income as a population characteristic focus on how those with the lowest incomes experiences the greatest burdens of transport inequities (be it accessibility, affordability, or other dimensions).
+For example, Falavigna and Hernandez (2016) approaches equity from the affordability perspective, focusing on those who spend more than 10% of their monthly income in public transport.

+Literature subset population groups based on income because there is an abundant amount of results that suggest income is a significant determinate of inequities: income defines class (XXXXXXXXXXXXX).

 It is important to note that income also frequently co-occurs alongside other SES.
 (XXXX)